 2) send the enter key (also called carriage return)

-You can verify this using any text document you can type in (ie Notepad, Notes, an email, etc) If the barcodes do not get typed into your text doc or they cursor does not move to the next line afterward, you'll need to connect or configure your scanner before using GroovePacker.
+You can verify this using any text document you can type in (ie Notepad, Notes, an email, etc) If the barcodes do not get typed into your text doc or the cursor does not move to the next line afterward, you'll need to connect or configure your scanner before using GroovePacker.
 Please consult your scanner manufacturer.

 Connecting it to the computer will vary based on the scanner.
-USB scanners you just plug in, and in most cases they are treated as a keyboard device.
+USB scanners you just plug in, and in most cases, they are treated as a keyboard device.
 No drivers will need to be installed.
 Bluetooth scanners have a pairing function the manual will describe the process.
-They may also need to be configured to specially for the operating system you are using.
+They may also need to be configured specially for the operating system you are using.
 Their manual will explain.